States get go-ahead to build electric car charging stations

 Currently, electric vehicle owners charge their vehicles at home 80% of the time, making the need for EV charging stations at colleges, apartment building parking lots or even public streets less urgent.
 But that is likely to change as more people who don’t have a garage to house a charging station buy EVs.

-Under the Transportation Department plan, states would be eligible to build out EV stations in neighborhoods and cities once the FHA and Buttigieg certify they have done their part to fulfill commitments to the highway EV charging network, known as alternative fuel corridors.
+Under the Transportation Department plan, states would be eligible to build out EV stations in neighborhoods and cities once FHWA and Buttigieg certify they have done their part to fulfill commitments to the highway EV charging network, known as alternative fuel corridors.

 Direct-current fast chargers, which can charge a car up to 80% of its battery capacity in 20 to 45 minutes, are quite expensive, costing $40,000 to $100,000, limiting the number that can be built, but they enable drivers to quickly get back on a road such as a highway.

-Associated Press writers Tom Krisher in Detroit and Matthew Daly in Washington contributed to this report.
+AP Auto Writer Tom Krisher in Detroit and Associated Press Writer Matthew Daly in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.